welcome to craft+work

 who we are

 Roberta Rennie is a designer from Pacifica, CA. Roberta graduated from FIDM with a degree in fashion design and a BS in Microbiology from Humboldt State University.
-After a decade-plus long career in biotech, she returned to her background in design.
+After a 15-year career in biotech, she returned to her background in design.
 In 2015 RENNIE goods, a line of tote bags and accessories, was born.

 Roberta designs and constructs all products by hand in her Pacifica studio.
 The bags and accessories are modern with a minimal silhouette and aesthetic for a clean and structured look yet are durable and made to withstand the rigors of everyday use.
 Please visit her website at www.robertarennie.com